 Southern Union State Community College is committed to protecting its students, staff, and visitors from harassment, intimidation, and exploitation as prohibited by Title IX of the Education Amendments of 1972 and of Title VII (Section 703) of the Civil Rights Act of 1964.
-The Southern Union Coordinator for Title IX is Florence T. Sanders, 256-395-2211.
+The Southern Union Coordinator for Title IX Florence T. Sanders, Dean of Students, 256-395-2211.